-Specific and Essential Responsibilities and Duties
+Essential Responsibilities and Duties:

-1. Case management
+1. Case Management

-Create an in-person or online environment for client interactions that is welcoming, accessible (including Americans with Disabilities Act compliant), culturally-competent and safe.

-Facilitate and provide responsive, sensitive and quality client services in a timely manner - both in person and virtually.

-Promptly respond to victim/client inquiries in person, by telephone, online and virtually.

-Address any client questions or concerns; build trust between the client and the center in order to facilitate effective service.

-Conduct intake services with new clients that provide an overview of the scope of services available, hours of operation, and any confidentiality provisions that apply to all client communications.

-Conduct the intake process and initial assessment to identify and categorize the hierarchal needs of the victim, document initial findings, match the client's needs to available services, and document all findings in the case management database.

-Assess victims for their immediate-, short-term and long-term needs; identify any obstacles to obtaining services (such as socio-economics, language, transportation, etc.) and provide solutions to overcome such challenges; and problem-solve to co-develop appropriate and helpful solutions.

-Utilize mental health first aid skills (such as Psychological First Aid [PFA] or Skills for Psychological Recovery [SPR]) where needed, and provide appropriate referrals to mental or behavioral health providers as needed.

-Provide assistance with identification and completion of forms - both in person, virtually and online - that link victims/survivors to services and support.

-Determine the degree of personal social support a victim may or may not have to contribute to effective strategies that build personal resilience; and help the client brainstorm possible social support strategies.

-Actively participate in strategic meetings and planning sessions to ensure that overall case management activities fulfill the mission, vision, values and goals of the Center.

-Conduct and document victim/client satisfaction surveys that directly link to their needs, as stated, in the initial assessment (described above).

-Document all client communications, referrals and services provided for the purposes of overall program evaluation and meeting relevant grant requirements.

-Provide feedback about the case management software/system's capacity to fulfill the agency's direct victim/ survivor services, and to best serve victims.
+- ⇒ Create an in-person or online environment for client interactions that is welcoming, accessible (including Americans with Disabilities Act compliant), culturally-competent, and safe. - ⇒ Facilitate and provide responsive, sensitive, and quality client services in a timely manner both in person and virtually. - ⇒ Promptly respond to victim/client inquiries in person, by telephone, online, and virtually. - Address any client questions or concerns; build trust between the client and the center in order to facilitate effective service. - ⇒ Conduct intake services with new clients that provide an overview of the scope of services available, hours of operation, and any confidentiality provisions that apply to all client communications. - ⇒ Conduct the intake process and initial assessment to identify and categorize the hierarchal needs of the victim, document initial findings, match the client's needs to available services, and document all findings in the case management database. - Assess victims for their immediate-, short-term, and long-term needs; identify any obstacles to obtaining services (such as socio-economics, language, transportation, etc.) and provide solutions to overcome such challenges; and problem-solve to co-develop appropriate and helpful solutions. - ⇒ Utilize mental health first aid skills (such as Psychological First Aid [PFA] or Skills for Psychological Recovery [SPR]) where needed, and provide appropriate referrals to mental or behavioral health providers as needed. - Provide assistance with identification and completion of forms both in person, virtually, and online that link victims/survivors to services and support. - ⇒ Determine the degree of social support a victim may or may not have to contribute to effective strategies that build personal resilience; and help the client brainstorm possible social support strategies. - ⇒ Actively participate in strategic meetings and planning sessions to ensure that overall case management activities fulfill the mission, vision, values, and goals of the Center. - ⇒ Conduct and document victim/client satisfaction surveys that directly link to their needs, as stated, in the initial assessment (described above). - ⇒ Document all client communications, referrals, and services provided for the purposes of overall program evaluation and meeting relevant grant requirements. - ⇒ Provide feedback about the case management software/system's capacity to fulfill the agency's direct victim/survivor services, and to best serve victims.

+National Mass Violence Center Department of Psychiatry & Behavioral Sciences Medical University of South Carolina 67 President Street, MSC 863 Charleston, SC 29425 NMVVRC.org

-2. Help victims/survivors and clients to navigate, understand and access available resources
+2. Help victims/survivors and clients navigate, understand, and access available resources